Joseph-Maulin/WGUPS/README.md

   This solution is fairly adaptable.
 The distance data and locations can be easily swapped with another set.
 The data variables and distances to other locations used in this adaption are in json format.
-It seems reasonable that data would be collected to use in that form for a different set.
+It seems reasonable that data would be collected to use in that form for a different set of data.
+This would be passed in the form of a json object with the keys "packages", "distances", and "address_to_place".
+The Data class in data.py is a hard coded version of this.

+  The data structure I have set up object oriented based.
+  Package data is read from the Data object, initialized into package objects, and stored in a python dictionary in the Delivery_Distribution object.
+Truck objects are also stored with the Delivery_Distribution object.
+This keeps the process object oriented so that data is easily organized, flexible, and access time is fast during execution.

   The solution is adaptable to changes that can occur during daily execution since it is finding the next route location one by one instead of locking in a set route.
 I have also included route rearrangements if deadlines are not met.
 Also Finally I believe it can be scaled without problem since any additions are just additions to the json input.
 Thinking about scalability as well I have reductions in location searches based on truck eligibility.
 Also there is a reduction in n of package searches during the program as packages delivered are moved into a separate dictionary key.

 # Discuss the efficiency and maintainability of the software.